ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial.md

 When the client shows both SNES Device and Server as connected, you're ready to begin playing.
 Congratulations on successfully joining a multiworld game!

-## Hosting a game
+## Hosting a MultiWorld game
 The recommended way to host a game is to use the hosting service provided on [the website](https://berserkermulti.world/generate).
 The process is relatively simple:
 1. Collect YAML files from your players.
 2. Create a zip file containing your players' YAML files.
 3. Upload that zip file to the website linked above.
 4. Wait a moment while the seed is generated.
-5. Provide your players with a link to the "Seed Info" page so they may download their patch files.
+5. When the seed is generated, you will be redirected to a "Seed Info" page.
 6. Click "Create New Room".
-This will take you to the server page, where you may find the server address to send to your players if they do not connect automatically.
-It should look similar to: `45.83.104.96:50783`
+This will take you to the server page.
+Provide the link to this page to your players so they may download their patch files from here.
+   **Note:** The patch files provided on this page will allow players to automatically connect to the server, while the patch files on the "Seed Info" page will not.
-7. Note that a link to a Multiworld Tracker is at the top of the room page.
+7. Note that a link to a MultiWorld Tracker is at the top of the room page.
 You should also provide this link to your players so they can watch the progress of the game.
+Any observers may also be given the link to this page.
 8. Once all players have joined, you may begin playing.